-Strategies that are found to substantially improve regional PVI score are: combination of demand-side, supply-side and institutional measure to provide an enabling environment for implementation of targeted policies.
-The P platform or P-targeted legislation, as brought out in other developed countries, like Denmark, Germany, Netherlands, highlights the advancement in P discourse that a country could take through such measures (Barreau et al., 2018).
-However, Germany’s example when evaluated in this study revealed that technological innovations alone would not be able to substantially reduce vulnerability of the region to P scarcity.
-Hence, there is a need for mix of policies, institutional support, technological innovation and awareness building to resilience against resource scarcity.
-Collaborations within the government and across various stakeholders are essential to address the multidisciplinary nature of this sector.
-Thus, sectors like agricultural, waste, trade, manufacturing (fertilizer industry) need to jointly find and implement solutions.
-Implementation of suggested P security measures provides co-benefits like avoiding eutrophication of water bodies and recycle critical nutrient into the system.
-Finally, the study illustrates how other countries with similar context and background could take up such studies at regional scale and identify strategies and evaluate them in an objective manner.
+Strategies that could increase the region’s PVI substantially, that is, make the region less vulnerable, are a combination of demand-side, supply-side, and institutional measure to provide an enabling environment for implementation of targeted policies.
+Legislation specifically aimed at P (the P platform) adopted by such developed countries as Denmark, Germany, and the Netherlands highlights the growing importance of the nutrient (Barreau et al., 2018).
+However, technology alone cannot do much to make a region less vulnerable to P scarcity: we need a mix of policies, institutional support, and awareness building in addition to technology to achieve that end.
+Collaboration within different agencies of the government and across various stakeholder groups is essential to address the multidisciplinary nature of agriculture, which needs inputs also from such sectors as waste management, trade, and manufacturing (fertilizer industry) to find appropriate solutions and to implement them.
+Implementing the measures for P security also provides such co-benefits as controlling eutrophication of water bodies and recycling critical nutrients back into the system.
+Finally, the study illustrates how other countries with similar context and background could take up such studies on a regional scale, identify suitable strategies, and evaluate them objectively.

-Acknowledgement
+Acknowledgements

-The authors would like to acknowledge the support and information shared by experts in the region, including officials from office of Deputy Director, Agriculture, Sonipat, KVK, soil-testing officers, and others.
-Special acknowledgement is due towards the contribution of 19 farmers in Sonipat for their in-depth interviews and 50 farmers who expressed their views, thus highlighting their coping mechanisms to address existing livelihood challenges.
+The authors would like to acknowledge the support from and the information shared by experts in the region, including officials from the office of the Deputy Director, Agriculture, Sonipat district and those from the KVK and soil-testing laboratories.
+A special acknowledgement is due of the contribution of the nineteen farmers in Sonipat through their in-depth interviews and of the fifty who expressed their views, thereby highlighting how they cope with the existing challenges to their livelihoods.

-References:
+This research forms part of a doctoral thesis and did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.

+References

 AEA, 2012.
 Review of international experience in adaptation indicators.
 Didcot.